 Earlier in 2018, the company came up with three robot vacuums that had a slightly different naming system.
 Rather than using the old 600, 700, 800, 900 series naming system, Roomba used letters.

-- 4 Comparing the Roomba e5 vs i7 vs i7+
+The Main Differences Between Roomba e5 vs i7 vs i7+ are:

 First Up: The Roomba e5